Hi,

 We think the answer to overwhelm is to “work our way out of it”, but that’s the worst thing you can do.
 When you’re running up against a brick wall, the answer isn’t the get a sledgehammer.

 The answer is to see where the closest alley is, or find a door that leads you inside.
-You shouldn’t ever need to smash through a brick wall because…well, how many times have you actually smashed through a brick wall in your life?
+You shouldn’t ever need to smash through a brick wall because…well, how many times have you actually smashed through a brick wall in your non-metaphorical life?

 Aside from working on a construction site, the answer is probably zero.